Search by TOPIC

 Illustration of Jesus healing the soldier’s ear.

-↑ HEALED THEM ALL: When the soldiers were about to arrest Jesus in Gethsemane, one of those with Jesus drew his sword and cut off the ear of the high priest’s servant.
+↑ HEALED EVERYONE: When the soldiers came to arrest Jesus in Gethsemane, one of those who was with Jesus drew his sword and cut off the ear of the high priest's servant.
 But Jesus touched the servant’s ear and healed him.

 Matthew 12:15